Sutharsanjay123/tick_tak_game/README.md

 - Enhance the UI/UX with additional animations and sound effects.
 - Make the grid dynamically scalable for different screen sizes.

-## License

-This project is open-source and available for modification and use under the MIT License.